 In the early years of the fifteenth century, the government of France was in complete disarray.
 The king of England was attacking in an attempt to take the throne.
-The French king Charles VI was suffering from debilitating episodes of mental instability.
-Various French factions, the Armagnacs who were supporters of the Duke of Orléans and the Burgundians were fighting amongst themselves for control of the throne and the French treasury.
+The French King Charles VI was suffering from debilitating episodes of mental instability.
+Various French factions, the Armagnacs who were supporters of the Duke of Orléans and the Burgundians were fighting among themselves for control of the throne and the French treasury.
 Amidst all this conflict, Queen Isabeau of Bavaria was expected to act as mediator between the warring parties.
 She was also responsible for the guardianship of her children, especially her sons who were the heirs to the throne.
 It was an impossible task.

 Elisabeth von Wittelsbach was born c.
 1370 in Munich in the powerful German state of Bavaria.
 She was the daughter of Stephen III who reigned as Duke of Bavaria-Ingolstadt from 1375 to 1413.
-Her mother was Taddea Visconti, daughter of the Milanese Bernabo Visconti, one of the ruling family of Lombardy.
+Her mother was Taddea Visconti, daughter of the Milanese Bernabo Visconti, one of the ruling families of Lombardy.
 We know little of her childhood years but she was given an education worthy of her rank.
 Elisabeth’s family was close.
 Her mother died when she was eleven and every year, she and her father attended commemorative masses in her mother’s name.
 Elisabeth also had a good relationship with her brother Louis.

 The chroniclers are contradictory on the details of Elisabeth’s character as well as her appearance.
 She is described as being tall and blonde but is also said to have been small and brunette.
 It is said she was beautiful and hypnotic but she is also described as being so obese she was crippled.
 She never lost her German accent which led those at the French court to view her with suspicion.

 The French were eager for an alliance with the Holy Roman Empire against the invading English.
-In 1383, Charles VI put out a call for aid amongst the Low Countries which were under the influence of Philip the Bold, Duke of Burgundy.
+In 1383, Charles VI put out a call for aid among the Low Countries which were under the influence of Philip the Bold, Duke of Burgundy.
 Frederick, brother of Elisabeth’s father, answered the call for help.
 Frederick was asked by the French if he had any daughters eligible to marry the king.
 He didn’t but he volunteered his brother’s pretty teenage daughter.

 The match was discussed again in April of 1385.
 King Charles, who was then seventeen years old, was a handsome, athletic young man who relished jousting and hunting and was eager to be married.
 Philip of Burgundy began brokering the marriage between Elisabeth and Charles in an effort to cement the alliance with the Holy Roman Empire and to consolidate and advance his own growing influence in the Low Countries.
 When Elisabeth’s marriage was being discussed, her father was reluctant to send her to be viewed in the nude by the French king as a potential bride which was customary at the time.
 He hesitated and only relented after it was agreed that no one, including Elisabeth, be told of the real purpose of her visit.
 Elisabeth was told she was going on pilgrimage to Amiens.